JMPerez/jmperez.github.com/_posts/2014-08-09-bpm-detection-javascript.md

 image: /assets/images/posts/bpm-detection-example.png
 image_width: 383
 image_height: 368
-description: Article about project for detecting BPM of a track using the Audio API, in combination with Spotify Web API and Echo Nest API.
+description: Article about project for detecting BPM of a track using the Audio API, in combination with the Spotify Web API.
 tags:
   - spotify
-  - echo nest
   - bpm
 ---